 - TMD/TMJ therapy

 How much education is required to become a general dentist?

-To become a general dentist, three or more years of undergraduate college education degree (typically with a strong science foundation) plus four years of dental school is required.
+To become a general dentist you are required to take three or more years of undergraduate college education degree (typically with a strong science foundation).
+This is followed by four years of dental school.
 After graduating, dentists must take a licensure examination which is required by the state in which they practice.